aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 Now that are model is trained, we need a way to make inferences against it.
 In this section we'll be building an HTTP rest endpoint (API Gateway) where we can POST JSON data against our model sitting on S3.
 A Lambda function will load the model, and make an inference directly against the model and return it in the HTTP response.

-We will be doing model inferences *outside* of SageMaker.
+We will be doing model inferences *outside* of Amazon SageMaker.

 ## Why are we building it?
 With the ability to now, get real-time information of whether or not a ride is going to "cost" more to the unicorn based on mileage _plus_ weather (instead of just mileage), our pricing workflow can be updated to include this http endpoint.
 Enabling our company to give better, more realistic pricing based on actual usage.

 Why Lambda?
 Our unicorn fleet isn't a single breed.
 We offer the largest selection of rare unicorn breeds for customers of all needs.
 We expect that after further research, each breed is actually responding differently to various weather conditions.
-By hosting our models on S3 and using Lambda to make inferences, we can have a dynamic HTTP interface to make predictions against a ML model specific to a unicorn breed without having to pay for separate SageMaker endpoints (1 per unicorn breed - we have thousands).
+By hosting our models on S3 and using Lambda to make inferences, we can have a dynamic HTTP interface to make predictions against a ML model specific to a unicorn breed without having to pay for separate Amazon SageMaker endpoints (1 per unicorn breed - we have thousands).

 ### Short cut: Deploy everything for me